Analysis | Visual | Segment | Profile

 - a Frequentist one, NHST t-test, the Null Hypothesis Significance Testing with the Welch's two-sample, two tailed t-test, and

 - a Bayesian one, BEST, described in the paper by John K. Kruschke, "Bayesian Estimation Supersedes the t-test", Journal of Experimental Psychology: General, 2013.

 Below is the Bayesian network used in the BEST approach.
 We are assuming that the samples follow a Student's t-distribution.
-The two segments have their ownand , but they share the same .
+The segment and the benchmark have their ownand , but they share the same .

 The default Confidence Level has been set to 95%.
-This is the same for both tests.
+This is the same for the both tests.

 As for the Bayesian test, the Region of Practical Equivalence (ROPE) on the Effect size around the null value has been set by default to [-0.1, 0.1].